 NOTE: CTA acquisition parameters and protocols are highly dependent on the available CT scanner, patient size and patient circumference.
 The presented parameters are experience-based and should be taken as a starting point for adjustment rather than a fixed requirement.

-For MR angiography (MRA), perform non contrast enhanced MRA using an in-house modified sequence that utilizes a fully balanced gradient waveform, using both ECG- and respiratory triggering (TE 3.59, TR 407.40, matrix size 224x224).
+For MR angiography (MRA), perform non contrast-enhanced (non-CE) MRA using an in-house modified sequence that utilizes a fully balanced gradient waveform, using both ECG- and respiratory triggering (TE 3.59, TR 407.40, matrix size 224x224).
 Achieve accelerated MRI data acquisition by using compressed sensing which combines parallel imaging, sparse sampling, and iterative reconstruction.
 As an example, acquisition times of about 5 min for the thoracic aorta are possible.

-1.4.1.
-Be sure to select a dataset that is free of movement artifacts.
+NOTE: Be sure to select a dataset that is free of movement artifacts.
 To reduce motion artifacts, perform image acquisition using prospective ECG triggering and additional respiratory triggering for non-CE MRA.
 Furthermore, when selecting a model for general use, ensure that there are no metallic implants as this can improve the quality of the finished model.

 For the segmentation and 3D-printing of cardiovascular anatomies, use contrast-enhanced datasets.
 The use of native cardiovascular datasets makes the separation of hollow anatomic structures (e.g., vessels or ventricle) from blood difficult, due to comparable Hounsfield values of roughly 30 HU8.

 NOTE: A higher Hounsfield value gradient between blood volume and surrounding soft tissue will allow for an easier separation in the segmentation process.
-When the gradient is very small, parts of the soft tissue will be displayed as part of the blood volume, resulting in a poor model quality and additional post processing.
+If the gradient is very small, parts of the soft tissue will be displayed as part of the blood volume, resulting in a poor model quality and additional post processing.

 When exporting the dataset, make sure to select a reasonably low slice thickness (roughly 0.3 - 0.6 mm for CTA and 0.8 – 1.0 mm for MRA), since the resolution and surface quality of the printed model depends greatly upon this parameter.